Velixo 6: Easily Hide Zero Rows Anywhere

 The feature is so powerful it definitely deserves a separate blog post.
 Let’s dive in!

-Let me introduce you to our friend, cash flow statement.
+Let me introduce you to our friend, the cash flow statement.

-Note how it tries to be nice, but all its attempts to be appealing are completely crushed by the redundant zero rows, which make our eyes hurt and isn’t great for the environment.
+Note how it tries to be nice, but all its attempts to be appealing are completely crushed by the redundant zero rows, which make our eyes hurt and aren’t great for the environment.

 Previously, if we wanted to get rid of the zero rows in a similar report, we would highlight the range containing the amounts and press “Hide Zero Rows” on the Acumatica toolbar.

 What if, however, we changed the financial period of the report?

 What’s even less pleasant, the values in the hidden rows (such as rows 19, 20, or 28 in the above picture) could have become non-zero – but those rows remain hidden all the same!

 To avoid this issue, previously, after refreshing the report or changing its parameters, one had to do “Unhide All”:

 - Select the range with the relevant account balance amounts.